NadaAboubakr/Landing-Page-2/README.md

 # My Portfolio

-Welcome to my portfolio website!
-This site showcases my journey, projects, skills, and professional experiences as a data scientist.
+Welcome to my portfolio website.
+This site showcases my education, projects, skills, and professional experiences as a data scientist. to access the portofolio please visit : https://nadaaboubakr.netlify.app/

 ## Table of Contents